amritghimire/jira-terminal/README.md

     -f, --filter <FILTER>...
 Filter name or filter id that you saved in JIRA.
     -j, --jql <JQL>                   JQL Query or alias to JQL query to filter with.
     -l, --label <LABEL>...
 Search for issues with a label or list of labels.
-    -m, --main <PARENT>...
+    -o, --offset <OFFSET>             Offset to start the first item to return in a page of results.
+(Default is 0) -m, --main <PARENT>...
 Search for subtask of a particular issue.
     -P, --priority <PRIORITY>...
 Search for issues with a particular priority.
     -p, --project <PROJECT>...
 Project Code to filter with.